 Go to the blog page and see SCHEDULE for the tentative list of events.

-For planning purposes we ask everyone to register in advance.
+For planning purposes we ask all living historians, re-enactors, and demonstrators to register in advance.
 Go to the blog page and read the blog titled "REGISTRATION".